Key Takeaways

 Conditions of Stay

 After processing your application, you will receive an email or letter with the decision.
-If your application is approved, you will either receive a sticker (vignette) in your passport if you provided biometric information at a visa application centre or access to view your immigration status online if you used the smartphone app to prove your identity.
+If your application is approved, you will either receive a sticker (vignette) in your passport or an eVisa specifying your Visa duration and conditions, with the relevant right to live and work in the UK.

 Work and Study Permissions